watson-developer-cloud/assistant-with-discovery/README.md

 * This performs multiple actions:
   - Creates the app
-  - Creates a documentation service instance for use with the Retrieve & Rank tooling
+  - Creates a Document Conversion service instance for use with the Retrieve & Rank tooling
   - Creates a Conversation service instance that the user needs for workspace creation
-  - Creates a Retrive & Rank service instance.
+  - Creates a Retrieve & Rank service instance

 * The status of the deployment is shown.
 This can take some time.